sensu/sensu-go-workshop/lessons/operator/03/README.md

    - **Self guided users:** self-guided trainees who are running the workshop on their local workstation should use the default backend URL (`http://127.0.0.1:8080`), username (`sensu`), and password (`sensu`).
    - **Instructor-led workshop users:** please use the Backend URL provided by your instructor.

-   The `sensuctl configure --interactive` mode will prompt you for the following settings:
+   The `sensuctl configure` runs in interactive mode by default and will prompt you for the following settings:

    ```shell
    ?
 Authentication method: username/password